koraa/cupdev.net/contents/blog/002batchrename.md

 tags:  tech, unix, linux, cli, sed, awk
 category: tech/cli
 template: article.pug
+blurb:
+  This post discusses how standard unix tools can be used to rename a lot of files according to a regexp based search and replace rule.
 ---

 There are a few tools that provide batch renaming for the shell,